msysbio/microbetag/docs/mgg_tutorials/abd_only.md

-In case that a co-occurrence network is not available, *microbetag* can come up with one using [FlashWeave](https://doi.org/10.1016/j.cels.2019.08.002).
+In this case a co-occurrence network is **not** available so, *microbetag* will come up with one using [FlashWeave](https://doi.org/10.1016/j.cels.2019.08.002).
+In case you already have a network, and you would like `microbetag` to use it, please check on the [Using a network](./from_net.md) tutorial.

 {: .important-title}
 > UP LIMIT FOR ABUNDANCE TABLE RECORDS